 What legal conditions must be met to get married in Italy?

-There is no legal residency requirement for marriage in Italy, thus anyone can get hitched there.
+There is no legal residency requirement for marriage, doesn’t matter if you stay in Italy or not, thus anyone can get hitched there.
 You must present identification documentation whether you are a foreigner or not.
 Additionally, you must attest that no legal barriers are preventing your marriage.

 What are the requirements to be married in Italy?